nuxeo/nuxeo-studio-community-cookbook/modules/nuxeo/carousel/README.md

 1. Import the elements in Designer
 2. Create tab using the element(s), setup the correct filters, possibly tune the schema(s) fetched

+## Room for Improvment

+Yes, there is room for improvment.
+This is an example.
+A bit complex, with hundreds of lines of HTML/JS.

+We could extract some parts as behaviors, even some elements (maybe a nuxeo-document-viewer-with-loading-indicator), etc.

+Anyone welcome to contribute :-)

 ## License
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)